aws/aws-lc/docs/porting/configuration-differences.md

 `TLS.MaxProtocol`, `DTLS.MinProtocol`, and `DTLS.MaxProtocol`.
 Seeding is
 best-effort: a missing or malformed file, or a directive AWS-LC does not support, is ignored rather than fatal.
 A directive AWS-LC cannot satisfy is skipped and the built-in default stands.

+A `MinProtocol` naming a version AWS-LC does not have is the exception: the floor rises to the policy's `MaxProtocol`.
+The built-in floor of TLS 1.0 sits below any floor a policy can ask for, so skipping the directive would leave the context offering the versions the policy forbids.
+A `MinProtocol` older than TLS 1.0, such as `SSLv3`, keeps the built-in floor.

 A context created from one of the legacy version-locked methods, such as `TLSv1_2_method`, keeps its single pinned version and takes no protocol bounds from the policy.
 See [BUILDING.md](../../BUILDING.md) for the build flag and the